Kylamber/kylamber.github.io/content/blog/python-getting-started/index.md

 Now is just a matter on what to do.

+Are you new to programming and would like to know what you can do in Python?
+Check out [this](https://www.w3schools.com/python/python_getstarted.asp) guide by W3schools.

-If you'd like to indulge in some data science, you got the aformentioned Pandas for processing excel-like stuffs, [NumPy](https://numpy.org/) to perform fast math operations, or [SciPy](https://scipy.org/) for scientific computing, or plotting datas with [Plotly](https://plotly.com/python/), and many more to discover!
+If you'd like to indulge in some data science, you got the aformentioned Pandas for processing excel-like stuffs, [NumPy](https://numpy.org/) to perform fast math operations, [SciPy](https://scipy.org/) for scientific computing, or plotting datas with [Plotly](https://plotly.com/python/), and many more to discover!

 Perhaps web development?
 [Django](https://www.djangoproject.com/) is nice because it has batteries included!
 Everything you'd need in a website is included, including but not limited to templating and authentication.
 But, it does not include HTML, CSS, JS knowledge though, those are at a bring on your own basis.